brenoxav/goodbooks/README.md

 cd goodreads
 ```

-- Install the required gems
+- Install the required gems and dependencies
 ```
 bundle install
+yarn install
 ```

 - Setup the database